 Learn From Our List To Improve Your Own Van Conversion

 We hope you enjoyed our post on all the things we love about our camper van build.
-Though we didn’t get everything right in our build, we do have regrets, there are so many things we love.
+Though we didn’t get everything right in our build, we do have van build regrets; there are so many things we love.

-Lastly, and we can’t stress this enough, proper layout planning is essential to getting everything you want in your van.
-We even discuss how to sketch your own digital floor plan without having to pay for expensive layout software.
+Lastly, we can’t stress this enough: proper layout planning is essential to getting everything you want in your van.
+We even discuss how to sketch your digital floor plan without paying for expensive layout software.